-Welbee helps school leaders to measure and systematically improve staff wellbeing using an evidence based approach.
+Welbee helps school and MAT leaders to measure and systematically improve staff wellbeing using an evidence based approach.

 In using Welbee they are indicating their desire and willingness to help create an environment where everyone is able to do their best work, They would like to identify those areas, that if tackled and supported, will have the biggest impact.

 Improving your and other staff wellbeing is everyone's business and senior leaders are also staff, whose wellbeing also needs to be looked after.
 By using Welbee your school will have the information that will help you all to do this.

 One evidence based approach that can be adopted in measuring and improving staff wellbeing is to use the Health and Safety Executive’s Management Standards.